Chapter 3704-4 Lupus Grant Programs and Project Costs

 (i) Withdrawal of funds awarded on the basis of grantees underestimate of the unobligated balance in a prior period;

 (ii) Refusal by the commission to extend a grant or award additional funds;

 (iii) Withdrawal of the unobligated balance of the expiration of the grant; or

 (iv) Annulment, i.e. voiding of a grant upon determination that the award was obtained fraudulently, or was otherwise illegal or invalid from inception.

 (B) Violation of terms

-(1) When a grantee has materially failed to comply with the terms of a grant, the granting agency may suspend the grant, in accordance with section 74.114 of the federal grants management handbook, terminate the grant for cause, as provided in section 74.115 of the federal grants management handbook, or take such other remedies as may be legally available and appropriate to the circumstances.
+(1) When a grantee has materially failed to comply with the terms of a grant, the granting agency may suspend or terminate the grant, in accordance with the U.S. Department of Health and Human Services, Federal Code of Regulations, Title 45, Sections 74.60 - 74.62, or take such other remedies as may be legally available and appropriate to the circumstances.

 (2) If a project or program is supported over more than one funding period, a grant may be suspended or terminated in the current period for failure to submit a report still due from a prior period.